“SUPERMAN RETURNS has some of the

 film, these tracks

-fair better while
+fair better by listening

-listening on CD.
+to them on CD.

 For those well